 Identified needs for our unduplicated students stem from achievement gaps on state assessments.
-In ELA, while all students are performing in the green category (High status) and are 26.4 points above standards, Foster Youth were yellow (44 points below standard) and Current ELs (56 points below standard) are in the "Low" status.
-Socio-economically disadvantaged (SED) performed slightly better at 2.4 points above standard and while also performing in the green category, they are in the "Medium" status.
+In ELA, while all students are performing in the High status and are 10 points above standard, Foster Youth were Low(59.7 points below standard) and Current ELs (50.2 points below standard) are in the Low status.
+Socio-economically disadvantaged (SED) performed in the Low status (21.2 points below standard).
+Students with Disabilities are performing in the Very Low status at 74.8 points below standard.
+African American students are also performing in the Low status (15.2 points below standard).

 Similar gaps are also seen in Math.
-While All students performed in the Green category and were "High" in status at 9.2 points above standard, Foster Youth and Current ELs were in the "Low" status at 63.3 points and 63.7 points below respectively.
-SED were 20.3 points below standard and while falling in green category, were "Medium" in status.
-While these groups are making gains, this indicates there is still a need to provide the following additional supports and services:
+While All students performed in the Medium status at 22.1 points below standard, Foster Youth and Current ELs were in the Low status at 91.3 points and 68.9 points below respectively.
+SED were 59.3 points below standard also at the Low status.
+African American students performed at the Low status at 42.5 points below standard and Hispanic students also performed at the Low status with 38.6 points below standard.

+Student group performance in both ELA and Mathematics indicates there is still a need to provide the following additional supports and services: